dell/ansible-powerstore/docs/modules/quota.rst

     Path is relative to the root of the filesystem.

-    For user quota, if \ :emphasis:`path`\  is not specified, quota will be created at the root of the filesystem.
+    For user quota, if *path* is not specified, quota will be created at the root of the filesystem.

   quota_type (optional, str, None)